 As we write something new and look back on what we've written before, we will sense, probably, that one or maybe two of them we wrote before are maybe less strong, a little weaker perhaps, than the last one.
 This is all part of the growth process as we gain experience in writing, little by little, and find our own voice, not a "style" exactly, but more a manner of speaking with our composing.

 The greatest composers from history, even J.S.
 Bach, in their earliest years, were not somehow exempt from this.
 Each had their own share of very ordinary creations that are only remembered today because the remainder of their mature compositional output was so good.
 Sometimes they ended up not even liking one of their own works.
-Maurice Durufle, for example, was an important figure from the Modern French school of organ composition and improvisation and one of the most famous pupils of Charles Tournemire.
+Maurice Durufle, for example, was an important figure from the Modern French school of organ composition and improvisation and one of the most gifted pupils of Louis Vierne and Charles Tournemire.
 It was common knowledge that Durufle didn't like the fiery Toccata from his Suite Op.
 5. When asked why, he said its theme was "very bad" and he felt it "unworthy."
 He went on to say that it was a case of "much sauce, but no beefsteak."
 There are reports that he even confided to some people that he "hated" it. (?!)
 There's no question that this work requires a master organist to play it ... it's fiendishly difficult and requires every bit of color, nuance, and expression that the performer and instrument at hand can give it.
-But I happen to agree with so many others, that this Suite Op.
-5 is nevertheless a well written masterpiece making a significant contribution to the repertoire, despite the composer's opinion.
+Durufle's Op.
+5 Suite, the whole thing, is nevertheless well written music making a significant contribution to the repertoire.

 Some of Durufle's fans and admirers, to this day, are saying that this same Toccata of his, that he himself disliked so much, is the "greatest organ toccata ever written," implying that other notable toccatas from the standard repertoire -- masterpieces written by J.S.
 Bach, Reger, Widor, Boellmann, Gigout, Vierne, Mulet, Dupre, Purvis, Farnam, Sowerby, and Bedard, among many others -- are inferior in some respect.
 One wonders if those who make such pronouncements are even familiar with the work of any of these other organist/composers.
-While his Toccata from Op.
-5 remains a work of which he can be justly proud, Durufle, if he were alive today, would be making strenuous objection to any notion that it was the best one in its genre ever written.
+Durufle, if he were alive today, would be making the same strenuous objections against his Op.
+5 Toccata that he made earlier.
 He was too modest and unassuming to do otherwise.
-But the question of which piece is "best" from a certain genre of composition cannot be answered because the performing arts do not lend themselves to any kind of contest where an absolute value can be assigned to an artist's work.
-We'd like to think otherwise, competitions are held, judges deliberate, and awards are given out accordingly, but they're given out based upon a fundamentally flawed premise, that composers and performing artists and compositions and improvisations are all wired the same.
-They aren't.
-Try to compare the work of any 2 of them, and the "playing field" where this "contest" is being conducted cannot be kept level.
-We can recognize significant individual achievement, but that's about all.
-So there can be no "greatest this-or-that type of piece" ever written.
+But the question of which piece is "best" from a certain genre of composition cannot be answered because the performing arts do not lend themselves to any kind of contest where any absolute values can be fairly assigned.

 We have already shown in our 2 Sketches from Op.
 1 that the right kind of free theme can be worked successfully the same way that another theme was worked [see Blog, Getting Started With Writing, Part II], and while it's the theme that suggests its own form and not the other way around, it helps to learn certain patterns of working a theme which can be used again and again when the situation is right.
 Louis Vierne's 6-part form for improvising on a free theme which he taught to his students, for example, was exemplified in Prelude Internationale Op.
 5 [See blog, Learning By Example] and was adapted and truncated as necessary to work every theme from his famous Twenty Four Pieces in Free Style, Op.
 31. This isn't obvious from simply looking at the scores of this collection, but when you're familiar with his 6-part form, you strongly sense its presence.